DustinWatts/FocalTech_Touch/README.md

 # FocalTech_Touch
-Lirabry for the FocalTech touch controllers
+Library for the FocalTech touch controllers